-Virtually spanning the history of recorded sound, the Bob Pinson Recorded Sound Collection embraces 200,000 recorded cylinders and discs including 98 percent of all pre-World War II country recordings ever made.
+Spanning the history of recorded sound, the Bob Pinson Recorded Sound Collection embraces nearly 250,000 recordings, including live performances, radio broadcasts, interviews, and ninety-eight percent of all pre-World War II country music recordings released commercially.

 Oral History Collection

-The Museum's ongoing Oral History Project was officially launched in 1974.
-Now embracing 666 interviews, the collection contains interviews with performers, recording artists, songwriters, and a wide variety of business personnel involved in the country music industry.
+Officially launched in 1974, the museum’s ongoing Oral History Project collects interviews with performers, recording artists, songwriters, and a wide variety of business personnel involved in the country music industry.

 Google Cultural Institute

 Partnering with the Google Cultural Institute, the Country Music Hall of Fame and Museum shares its popular 2008–09 exhibition Family Tradition: The Williams Family Legacy.
 Through rare and previously unavailable images provided by the Hank Williams family, the exhibit examines the ways in which American music continues to be measured by the standards Williams set.
 It also explores the connections between this revered figure in country music and his creative heirs, biological and cultural.

 Since the Google Cultural Institute was launched in 2011, it has worked closely with museums, foundations and other archives, from Carnegie Hall to the Musee D'Orsay in Paris and the British Museum in London.
 More than 800 partners from over 60 countries make accessible online a total of 6 million artworks, photos, videos, manuscripts, and other documents of art, culture and history, and by doing so, preserve it for future generations.